Share This Page

 Advanced level training ― Shen Kung

-Shen, or the Spiritual body, is no subject to "Spacetime".
+Shen, or the Energy (spiritual) body, is no subject to "Spacetime".
 The combination of Space and Time defines "spacetime" or the "4th dimension" as conceived by Albert Einstein.
 Motion through space affects the passage of time, and spacetime is experienced individually.

 Shen Kung uses the intent, intuition and higher clairvoyance of the Heart to achieve its goal of healing oneself, or others.
 Shen loosely translates as Spirit and it is closely related to the function of the Heart-Intuition-Crown-Source alignment.
 Shen is derived from innate-jing, and relies on acquired-jing and Chi for nourishment to maintain its function.
 With abundant Shen the body will be strong and the human system will function harmoniously.
 A way to interact intentionally with Akasha, the eatheric field that extends throughout all things.